Roaming: Using a mobile phone in the EU

 As part of their fair use policy, your operator can monitor and check your roaming use over a 4 month period.
 If, during this period, you have spent more time abroad than at home AND your roaming use exceeds your domestic use, your operator may contact you and ask you to clarify your situation.
 You will have 14 days to do so.

 If you continue to spend more time abroad than you do at home and your roaming consumption continues to exceed your domestic usage your operator may start charging you extra for your roaming use.
-The surcharges (excluding VAT) are capped at:
+The surcharges (excluding VAT) cannot be higher than

 Roaming for cross border workers